Gordon College logo

 Faculty members, however, are encouraged to support the wide variety of programs at the College by exploring ways a student can make up portions of the course missed because of College-sponsored events.
 On occasion athletic teams, mission programs, musical groups and other College programs schedule events or tours that conflict with class times.
 Students will be expected to confer with faculty well in advance of such dates to discuss possible alternatives, normally before the end of the second week of the semester.
 (Student athletes are not allowed to seek alternatives to class sessions to attend athletic practices.
 Faculty members should also recognize that student athletes themselves are sometimes given short notice about playoff competitions or makeup competitions in athletics.)
 Students are responsible for all work missed and may be required to complete additional assignments in lieu of class attendance.

-The Division of Education’s practica have priority over other College-sponsored events that occur during practica periods.
+The School of Education’s practica have priority over other College-sponsored events that occur during practica periods.

-In addition to meeting classroom requirements for their courses, students must also meet chapel and convocation attendance policy requirements as defined in the Gordon College Student Handbook.
+In addition to meeting classroom requirements for their courses, students must also meet chapel attendance policy requirements as defined in the Gordon College Student Handbook.

 CANCELLATION OF CLASSES